edanalytics/lightbeam/README.md

 This tool includes several special features:

 ## Validation
-Set `validate: True` and a `swagger: file | URL` in your [YAML configuration](#setup) to validate each line of JSONL against an Ed-Fi API swagger specification.
+Set `validate: True` and a `resources_swagger: file | URL` and `descriptors_swagger: file | URL` in your [YAML configuration](#setup) to validate each line of JSONL against an Ed-Fi API swagger specification.
 This won't, of course, find invalid reference errors, but is helpful for finding payloads that are invalid JSON, are missing required fields, or have other structural issues.

 ## Selectors